txt/ase23/docs/intro.md

 They can only give you answers."
 -- Pablo Picasso[^0]

-> Sure, computers can make decisions.
-But they can also help us to learn more about the world around us, and when we need to _change_ those decisions.

 Welcome to the next era of software engineering:

 - Astronomers learn how to make lenses (what we might call bracket matching or